-The Birdwood Warmup Gives Support to the Down Syndrome Society of South Australia
+The Birdwood Warmup Down Syndrome Fundraiser Benefitting the Down Syndrome Society of South Australia

 South Australia’s music fans were given a show with a cause with the 9th of April’s the Birdwood Warmup.
 The event, as stated by Vicki Biber, Entertainment and Events Coordinator for Choose Your Cruise, is an annual occurrence that helps those with special needs.
 “The Birdwood Warmup is a yearly charity event held in conjunction with the Rock n’ Roll Rendezvous held at the National Motor Museum at Birdwood,” she wrote.
 “It was initially introduced to give interstate visitors a full weekend of entertainment rather than just the one Sunday event.
 All profits are donated to the Down Syndrome Society of South Australia.”